yorkcook/webdb-ii-guided/README.md

 - [ ] type `npm i` to download dependencies.
 - [ ] type `npm run server` to start the API.

-Please follow along as the instructor explores schema design with this API.
+Please follow along as the instructor explores schema design with this API..